Professor Qibing Pei

 Ziqing received her bachelor’s degree in Polymer Materials and Engineering from Beijing University of Chemical Technology in 2019.
 She joined Prof. Pei’s group in 2019 as a graduate student in Materials Science and Engineering.
 Her current research interest is organic matrix materials for plastic scintillators on radiation detection.

 Yuan Zhu got her B.S.
-Degree in Chemical and Biomolecular Engineering from UCLA in 2019 and now she is a third-year PhD student in the Soft Materials Research Lab.
+Degree in Chemical and Biomolecular Engineering from UCLA in 2019 and now she is a PhD student in the Soft Materials Research Lab.
 Her research focuses on developing intrinsically stretchable electroluminescent devices for displays and silver nanowires composites for electronic applications.

 HyeonJi Hong, a PhD Student at MSE department, joined Soft Material Research Laboratory in Prof. Pei’s group in 2021 after working at LG Innotek on a project about electrophoretic switchable film.
 She received her Bachelor’s degree in University of Washington, and Master’s in Johns Hopkins University.
 Current research interest is polymer films for smart window application.